stqchang/BD4H_FinalProject/README.md

 8. line2nd_ttcooc_embedding.txt
 9. glove.6B.100d.txt

+There are several subfolders under data folders which are used by the model for embedding and mapping.

 ## Dataset creation

 generate_train_data.py generates the required training and testing dataset from the raw dataset.
 To run generate_train_data.py, run the following command from BD4H_FINALPROJECT.